Originate/guide/security/README.md

 **Cross Site Request Forgery (CSRF)**

-Cross Site Request Forgery is used by an attacker to trick users into performing actions on a web application that they're currently logged into.
+Cross Site Request Forgery is used by an attacker to trick users into performing actions on a website that they're currently not browsing.
 This happens when the application server trusts the user's browser and doesn't check to make sure the request came from a trusted source.
-Attackers can abuse this trust by crafting requests that match legitimate requests that would be made by an authorized user on the web app.
+Attackers can abuse this trust by crafting requests that match legitimate requests that would be made by an actual user on the web app.

 Possible Attack Vector